 Place beans in a large stockpot and cover with water by about 3 inches.
 Soak overnight*.
 Dump out the soak water and then pour in clean water, add a tablespoon of salt and cook the beans until soft, about 1-2 hours.
 Or, alternately, you can start the beans in the morning and boil for about 3 hours to soften.
 Do not drain.

-In a dutch oven or other heavy pot, saute onion and garlic over medium low heat until softened, about 6 minutes.
-Add the spices and cook until fragrant.
-Raise the heat to medium high, and add the meat, breaking it up with a wooden spatula or spoon.
-Cook until browned and cooked through.
+In a dutch oven or other heavy pot, saute the onion and garlic over medium low heat for about 6 minutes, or until soft.
+Add the oregano, chili powder, cumin and cayenne and cook for a couple of minutes until fragrant.
+Raise the heat to medium high, add the meat, breaking it up with wooden spatula or spoon until cooked through.
 Stir in the salt.
+If using ground turkey, I add 3 teaspoons of Kitchen Bouquet at this point.

-If you'd rather not use dried beans, you can easily substitute 4 cans of pinto beans, drained, but not rinsed.
-Add them to the pot after you have browned the meat and continue with the recipe.
+If you would rather not use dried beans, you can easily substitute 4 cans of pinto beans, drained, but not rinsed.
+Skip the 1st step and add the beans after you have browned the meat and continue with the recipe, adding just enough chicken or beef broth to create a good consistency.
+The beans should be fairly thick and not watery.